bretmorin/html-journey-notes/README.md

         </ol>
         ```
 4. #### ***HTML Links and Images***
-    -   Utilize the anchor element to create a link
+    - Creating Links: Utilize the anchor element to create a link
         ```
         <a></a>
         ```